google/wuffs/test/data/README.md

 ---

-The artificial directory holds artificially generated test data, often to explicitly test corner cases of various file formats.
+The `artificial-*` directories hold artificially generated test data, often to explicitly test corner cases of various file formats.
 The files there usually come in families whose names have a common prefix, such as three files `foo.bar`, `foo.bar.qux`, `foo.bar.commentary.txt` all prefixed by `foo.bar`.
 The file whose name is that prefix is usually the canonical (typically hand-crafted) file, and the other files are then derived from that.
-Outside of the artificial directory, the other files in this directory are typically real world examples of various file formats, or deriviations of them.
+Outside of the `artificial-*` directories, the other files in this directory are typically real world examples of various file formats, or deriviations of them.

 ---